tribixbite/awesome/README.md

 *   [TheOdinProject/curriculum](https://github.com/TheOdinProject/curriculum) - The open curriculum for learning web development
 *   [DaRockSol/solana-nft-mint-workflow-postman](https://github.com/DaRockSol/solana-nft-mint-workflow-postman) - This is my collection of postman calls to the RPC API of Solana in an order for minting an NFT with metadata.
 *   [BL0CK-X/solana-nft-collection-mint-addresses](https://github.com/BL0CK-X/solana-nft-collection-mint-addresses) - This is a public repository containing the mint addresses of popular collections on Solana.
 Please add and help us expand this open source project.
-*   [Quillhash/QuillAudit\_Reports](https://github.com/Quillhash/QuillAudit_Reports) - QuillAudits Smart Contracts, deFi, NFT, tokens, DApps Audit Reports
+*   [Quillhash/QuillAudit\_Reports](https://github.com/Quillhash/QuillAudit_Reports) - QuillAudits Smart Contracts, deFi, NFT, tokens,Dao , Dex and  DApps Audit Reports
 *   [michidk/Unity-Script-Collection](https://github.com/michidk/Unity-Script-Collection) - A maintained collection of useful & free unity scripts / library's / plugins and extensions
 *   [upptime/upptime](https://github.com/upptime/upptime) - ⬆️ Free uptime monitor and status page powered by GitHub
 *   [matchai/awesome-pinned-gists](https://github.com/matchai/awesome-pinned-gists) - 📌✨ A collection of awesome dynamic pinned gists for GitHub